programmer-blog/jquery-ajax-get-example-php-mysql/README.md

 URL: http://programmerblog.net
 -------

-In this tutoria, you will learn about jQuery Ajax GET method example with PHP and MySQL:
+In this tutorial, you will learn about jQuery Ajax GET method example with PHP and MySQL:

-Followign tasks are perfomred in this tutorial.
+Following tasks are perfomred in this tutorial.

 1. Create a MySQL table and insert data